 To NPC, the two missions and beneficiary groups are distinct, and the notion they could come together does not resonate.
 Its obvious they should work together closely for the benefit of their overlapping interest groups, and our work suggests some ways they could collaborate and even pool resources in other areas like fundraising and marketing, but a full merger?
 We don’t see the strategic benefit.

-Merger has a negative reputation in the charity sector.
-It shouldn't.
-This research, based on interviews with 50 charities, has found that mergers can be a powerful tool achieving more for causes.
+This research has found that mergers can be a powerful tool achieving more for causes.
 It sets out the different models of merger available, dispelling the myth that mergers are always takeovers and makes clear recommendations to charities, funders and regulators to enable more mergers to happen.

 Organisations often only go public on mergers once the deal is done.
 But this makes it very difficult for others to learn from the process.
 We recently spoke to the CEOs of two charities who are considering a merger, and are bucking the trend by talking about it openly.